todor-ilivanov/event-manager-api/README.md

 * `/create` - given an event as JSON, creates an event with the ID of the currently authenticated user
 * `/getAllEvents` - gets all events from a DynamoDB belonging to the currently authenticated user
+* `/weather` - given a city as a query parameter, it calls the OpenWeatherMap API to fetch and parse weather data

 ## Deployment
 The lambdas are bundled by Webpack and the builds are uploaded to an S3 bucket.